charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \appendix

+# Apendices

-# Notable provenance collectors
+## Notable provenance collectors

-- **CDE** is a record/replay tool proposed by Guo and Engler [@guoCDEUsingSystem2011].
+**CDE** is a record/replay tool proposed by Guo and Engler [@guoCDEUsingSystem2011].
 During record, CDE  uses `ptrace` to intercept its syscalls, and copy relevant files into an archive.
 During rerun, can use `ptrace` to intercept syscalls and redirect them to files in the archive.
 PTU uses a modified version of CDE that works on all of our benchmarks, so we can use that as a proxy.

-- **ltrace** similar to strace, but it traces dynamic library calls not necessarily syscalls.
+**ltrace** similar to strace, but it traces dynamic library calls not necessarily syscalls.
 It still uses `ptrace`.

-- **strace** is a well-known system program that uses Linux's `ptrace` functionality to record syscalls, their arguments, and their return code to a file. strace even parses datastructures to write strings and arrays rather than pointers.
+**strace** is a well-known system program that uses Linux's `ptrace` functionality to record syscalls, their arguments, and their return code to a file. strace even parses datastructures to write strings and arrays rather than pointers.
 In this work, we use an strace configuration that captures all file-related syscalls but read/write[^read/write], file-metadata realated syscalls, socket- and IPC- related sycalls but send/recv, and process-related syscalls.

 [^read/write]: We do not need to capture individual reads and writes, so long as we capture that the file was opened for reading/writing.

-- **fsatrace** reports file I/O using library-interpositioning, a technique where a program mimics the API of a standard library.
+**fsatrace** reports file I/O using library-interpositioning, a technique where a program mimics the API of a standard library.
 Programs are written to call into the standard library, but the loader sends those calls to the interpositioning library instead.
 The interpositioning library can log the call and pass it to another library (possibly the "real" one), so the program's functionality is preserved.
 This avoids some context-switching overhead of `ptrace`, since the logging happens in the tracee's process.

-- **CARE** is a record/replay tool inspired by CDE.
+**CARE** is a record/replay tool inspired by CDE.
 However, CARE has optimizations enabling it to copy fewer files, and CARE archives can be replayed using `chroot`, `lxc`, or `ptrace` (by emulating `chroot`); CDE only supports `ptrace`, which is slower than the other two.

-- **RR** [@ocallahanEngineeringRecordReplay2017] is a record/replay tool.
+**RR** [@ocallahanEngineeringRecordReplay2017] is a record/replay tool.
 It captures more syscalls than just file I/O, including `getrandom` and `clock_gettime` and it is able to replay its recordings in a debugger.
 Where other record/replay tools try to identify the relevant files, RR only memorizes the responses to each syscall, so it can only replay that exact code path.
 CDE, CARE, ReproZip, PTU, and Sciunit allow one to replay a different binary or supply different inputs in the filesystem of an existing recording.

-- **ReproZip** is a record/replay inspired by CDE.
+**ReproZip** is a record/replay inspired by CDE.
 ReproZip archives can be replayed in Vagrant, Docker, Chroot, or natively.
 Unlike other record/replay tools, ReproZip explicitly constructs the computational provenance graph.

-- **PTU** (Provenance-To-Use) is an adaptation of CDE which explicitly constructs the computational provenance graph.
+**PTU** (Provenance-To-Use) is an adaptation of CDE which explicitly constructs the computational provenance graph.

-- **Sciunit** is a wrapper around PTU that also applies block-based deduplication.
+**Sciunit** is a wrapper around PTU that also applies block-based deduplication.

-# Collection methods
+## Collection methods

-- **User-level tracing**:
+**User-level tracing**:
 A provenance tool may use "debugging" or "tracing" features provided by the kernel, e.g., `ptrace(2)` [@Ptrace], to trace another program's I/O operations.

-- **Built-in auditing service**:
+**Built-in auditing service**:
 A provenance tool may use auditing service built in to the kernel, e.g., Linux Auditing Framework [@madabhushanaConfigureLinuxSystem2021], enhanced Berkeley Packet Filter (eBPF) [@BPFDocumentation], kprobes [@kenistonKernelProbesKprobes], and ETW [@EventTracingWin322021] for Windows.

-- **Filesystem instrumentation**:
+**Filesystem instrumentation**:
 A provenance tool may set up a file system, so it can log I/O operations, e.g., using Filesystem in User SpacE (FUSE) interface [@FUSE], or Virtual File System (VFS) interface [@goochOverviewLinuxVirtual].

-- **Dynamic library instrumentation**:
+**Dynamic library instrumentation**:
 A provenance tool may replace a library used to execute I/O operations (e.g., glibc) with one that logs the calls before executing them.

-- **Binary instrumentation**:
+**Binary instrumentation**:
 A provenance tool may use binary instrumentation (dynamic or static) to identify I/O operations in another program.

-- **Compile-time instrumentation**:
+**Compile-time instrumentation**:
 A provenance tool may be a compiler pass that modifies the program to emit provenance data, especially intra-program control flow.

-- **Kernel instrumentation**:
+**Kernel instrumentation**:
 A provenance tool may be a modified kernel either by directly modifying and recompiling the kernel's source tree.

-- **Kernel module**:
+**Kernel module**:
 Rather than directly modify the kernel's source, the provenance tool may simply require that the user load a custom kernel module.

-- **VM instrumentation**:
+**VM instrumentation**:
 A provenance tool may execute the program in a virtual machine, where it can observe the program's I/O operations.

 See @Tbl:prior-benchmarks for a list of prior publications and what benchmarks they use, if, for example, one wishes to see the original contexts in which Firefox was used.